 Chromium is used to treat chromium deficiency Chromium Deficiency Chromium deficiency is rare in developed countries and can result from intravenous feeding (total parenteral nutrition) used for a long time.
-Chromium enables insulin (which controls blood sugar... read more .
+(See also Overview of Minerals.)
+Chromium enables... read more .
 Chromium picolinate is said to

 Promote weight loss

 Lower levels of low-density lipoprotein (LDL)—the bad—cholesterol and raise levels of high-density lipoprotein (HDL)—the good—cholesterol

 Chromium picolinate is used for diabetes, high cholesterol, as well as a hormonal disorder in which women have enlarged ovaries with cysts (polycystic ovary syndrome or PCOS), and many other conditions, but there is no good scientific evidence to support most of these uses.

 Although chromium deficiency impairs insulin function, supplementation has not been shown to help people with diabetes, except for small changes in blood sugar.

 There is evidence that it may help weight loss, but the effect is small.
 Notably, a review of randomized controlled trials of chromium picolinate in overweight or obese adults found a small but significant decrease in weight; however, the researchers stated there was no overall evidence to support the use of chromium.
 There is also no evidence that chromium picolinate benefits body composition or cholesterol and triglyceride levels.

 What are the possible side effects of chromium?